Mitchell Robinson NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- The Cavaliers were the best in the NBA last season, allowing 106.9 points per game.
+- Defensively, the Cavaliers allowed 106.9 points per game last year, best in the league.

-- On the glass, the Cavaliers allowed 41.2 rebounds per contest last season, second in the NBA in that category.
+- On the boards, the Cavaliers allowed 41.2 rebounds per game last year, second in the league in that category.

-- The Cavaliers allowed 23 assists per game last season (best in the NBA).
+- The Cavaliers were the best squad in the league in assists allowed per game last year, at 23.0.

-- Defensively, the Cavaliers conceded 11.3 made three-pointers per game last season, second in the NBA.
+- In terms of three-point defense, the Cavaliers were second in the NBA last year, conceding 11.3 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!